 The detected particulates could be from dust resuspension, vehicular emissions, and some industrial and domestic activities involving combustion.
 The particulate matter varied between sampling locations.
-The amount of PM2.5 in the air recorded during the dry season ranged from 1.51 to 255.30 μg/m3 with location A5 having the highest PM2.5 value while control recorded the least PM2.5 value.
+The amount of PM2.5 in the air recorded during the dry season ranged from 1.51 to 255.30 μg/m3 with location A5 having the highest PM2.5 value while control recorded the least $PM{2.5}$ value.
 In the wet season, the PM2.5 values recorded ranged from 1.84 to 127.06 μg/m3 with location A6 having the highest PM2.5 value while the lowest PM2.5 value was recorded in location A12 as observed in Figure 6.
 The mass concentrations of PM2.5 were higher in dry season than wet season.
-Except for locations A5 and A13 in dry season, where the PM2.5 values reported marginally above the Nigerian ambient air quality standard (250 μg/m3) set by Federal Ministry of Environment (1991), The PM2.5 values recorded in the study of Tianpeng et al., [28] in investigation the seasonal variation and health risk assessment of atmospheric PM2.5-bound polycyclic aromatic hydrocarbons in a classic agglomeration industrial city, Central China were found to be within the limits of that standard.
-According to the Global Burden of Disease (GBD), PM2.5 is estimated to be the sixth largest risk factor for premature deaths on the global scale[29].
-PM2.5 caused 2.9 million premature deaths in 2017 or about 9 percent of total deaths in the world [30].
+PM2,5 concentrations were within the Nigerian ambient air quality except for locations A5 and A13 in dry season, where the PM2.5 values reported marginally above the Nigerian ambient air quality standard (250 μg/m3)), The PM2.5 values recorded in the study of Tianpeng et al., [29] "in investigation the seasonal variation and health risk assessment of atmospheric PM2.5bound polycyclic aromatic hydrocarbons in a classic agglomeration industrial city, Central China were found to be within the limits of that standard".
+Also, Cyrille et al. [30] recorded "lower values of PM2.5, than in this work in the measurement of fine particles concentrations and estimation of air quality index over northeast Doula, Cameroun".
+"According to the Global Burden of Disease (GBD), PM2.5 is estimated to be the sixth largest risk factor for premature deaths on the global scale" [31].
+"PM2.5 caused 2.9 million premature deaths in 2017 or about 9 percent of total deaths in the world"[32].